-(2) Incomplete (I) means that the student has done passing work in the course, but some part of the work is, for good and acceptable reason, not complete at the end of the term.
-Failure to complete the work by the end of the following semester (not summer session, except in Engineering) converts the Incomplete (I) to an F. When the work is satisfactorily completed within the allotted time, the Incomplete (I) is converted to whatever grade the student has earned.
+(2) Incomplete "T" means that the student has done passing work in the course, but some part of the work is, for good and acceptable reason, not complete at the end of the term.
+Failure to complete the work by the end of the following semester (not summer session, except in engineering) converts the incomplete "T" to an "F".
+When the work is satisfactorily completed within the allotted time, the incomplete "T" is converted to whatever grade the student has earned.

 It is the responsibility of the student to make up the incomplete work.
-The faculty member should submit the new grade to the registrar's office on a change of grade form, which is available from each dean's office.
-If the instructor wishes to extend the (I) grade beyond the following term for which the student is registered, the instructor should submit an incomplete extension form, which is available from each collegiate dean's office, before the end of the semester.
+The faculty member should submit the new grade to the university registrar's office on a change of grade form, which is available from each dean's office.
+If the instructor wishes to extend the "I" grade beyond the following term for which the student is registered, the instructor should submit an incomplete extension form, which is available from each collegiate dean's office, before the end of the semester.

 - (3) In progress "IP" means that the student has not completed the scheduled course work during the semester because the nature of the course does not permit completion within a single semester, such as work toward a thesis.
 An "IP" grade should be assigned only in graduate courses. - (4) Credit "CR" means that a student has shown college level competence by satisfactorily pursuing a regular university course under the credit/noncredit registration option.
-An undergraduate student who has completed at least fifty percent of the work toward a degree, or a postbaccalaureate student, may request permission from the adviser to register for selected courses on a credit/noncredit basis.
+An undergraduate student who has completed at least fifty percent of the work toward a degree, or a postbaccalaureate student, may register for selected courses on a credit/noncredit basis.
+The student should consult his/her academic adviser for details.

-A Noncredit "NC" is assigned if the work pursued under this option is unsatisfactory.
-The student may secure information about this option from an adviser or from the university's "General Bulletin".
+Noncredit "NC" is assigned if the work pursued under this option is unsatisfactory.
+The student may secure information about this option from an adviser or from the university's "Undergraduate Bulletin".

-- (5) Permanent Incomplete "PI" means that the student's instructor and the instructor's dean may for special reasons authorize the change of an I to a PI. - (6) No grade reported "NGR" indicates that at the time grades were processed for the current issue of the record, no grade had been reported by the instructor.
+- (5) Permanent incomplete "PI" means that the student's instructor and the instructor's dean may for special reasons authorize the change of an "I" to a "PI." - (6) No grade reported "NGR" indicates that at the time grades were processed for the current issue of the record, no grade had been reported by the instructor. - (7) Invalid "INV" indicates the grade reported by the instructor of the course was improperly noted and thus unacceptable for proper processing.